-Example 5 - Inserting an item as new track immediately above an existing track inf M Insert track
+Example 5 - Inserting an item as new track immediately above an existing track

 You can drag and drop a media item to insert it on a new track which will be created above an existing one.
 The Options, Preferences, Media option to Allow drag import to insert tracks needs to have been enabled.